voidcode/QuicklyPyGtkSnippet/README.md

 #QuicklyPyGtkSnippet
 ===================

-Just some snippet for Ubuntu App Development.
+Just some code-snippet for [Ubuntu App Development](http://developer.ubuntu.com/showdown/workshops/).

 Focus is on Python Gtk and Quickly.